Setting the Java Build Path

 This discussion of the build path does not involve the Java runtime path, which can be defined separately from the build path.
 (See Running Java code for a discussion of the runtime classpath.)

-Changing the build path
+Changing the Build Path

 You can programmatically change a project's build path using setRawClasspath on the corresponding project's Java element.
 The following code sets the classpath for a project resource: